-Often when we think of Business Intelligence we box it into a back office reporting and analytics function.
-But lets think about what Business Intelligence is.
+Often when we think of Business Intelligence we box it into a back-office reporting and analytics function.
+But let us think about what Business Intelligence is.
 Whenever you read data and present it, you’re conducting a Business Intelligence function.
 So any time you are presenting information in a custom application or printing a statement for a customer you’re conducting Business Intelligence.
-But for some odd reason, when we think of delivering information to our back office, we seek out super flexible Business Intelligence tools and platforms; but when we present data to our customers we give them clunky custom built screens.
+But for some odd reason, when we think of delivering information to our back office, we seek out super flexible Business Intelligence tools and platforms; but when we present data to our customers we give them clunky custom-built screens.
 And because they’re locked in custom code produced by a developer, their output will scarcely receive any updates.

 To help you on your journey in determining which Business Intelligence solution to use.
 Intricity can help you conduct a Business Intelligence Assessment.
 These assessments help you map your specific customer requirements to exact Business Intelligence Platform capabilities.
 To learn more about our assessment templates, I recommend you reach out to Intricity and Talk with a Specialist.

 If you would like to see what a typical Business Intelligence Assessment costs, click here to download a sample project.